raestrada/MonGone/docs/docs.md

 ### How can I customize the environment patterns?
 You can modify the `environment_patterns` in `mongone.yaml` to use any custom regex that matches your project naming conventions.

 ---

+## Warning
+⚠️ **Warning**: The execution phase of MonGone involves operations that may be destructive, especially when deleting clusters.
+Please ensure you understand the generated plan before proceeding with execution.
+The report and plan generation phases are safe to use for analysis, but take caution with optimizations and read the documentation thoroughly.

+---